 What can I do about chromium-6 in my water?

-EWG concurs with the California Office of Environmental Health Hazard Assessment that 0.02 ppb should be the goal for chromium-6 presence in drinking water.
+EWG concurs with the California Office of Environmental Health Hazard Assessment that 0.02 ppb should be the goal for the presence of chromium-6 in drinking water.
 The EPA must set a health-protective legal limit and fund efforts to clean up the most contaminated water systems.
 All standards must consider the additional risks to infants, children and other people who are more vulnerable to chromium-6 exposure and toxicity.

 In the absence of regulations, we recommend using a home water filter to remove chromium-6.
 Ion-exchange pitcher filters and under-sink reverse osmosis filters both remove chromium-6, but reverse osmosis is more expensive.
-Before purchasing any filter, verify that it is certified to remove chromium-6.
+Before purchasing any filter, make sure it is certified to remove chromium-6.
 EWG’s Water Filter Buying Guide can help identify options.

 The EPA's national tests for chromium-6 did not include private wells.
-If your water comes from a well and a nearby system has tested high for the contaminant, you should install a filter or consider paying for testing.
+If your water comes from a well and a nearby system has tested high for the contaminant, you should install a filter or consider paying to get it tested.
 EWG's September 2016 report provides a map of the EPA's findings and a more detailed analysis of chromium-6 pollution.

 California Office of Environmental Health Hazard Assessment.
 Final Technical Support Document on Public Health Goal for Hexavalent Chromium in Drinking Water.
 2011.
 Available at www.oehha.ca.gov/water/phg/072911Cr6PHG.html.

 EWG.
 “Erin Brockovich” Carcinogen in Tap Water of More Than 200 Million Americans.
 2016.
 Available at www.ewg.org/research/chromium-six-found-in-us-tap-water.